+DOE Identifies a

+Substantial Amount of

+Improper Payments in

+Subsequent Years That

+Are Not Included in Any

+Years' Improper Payment

+Amount or Rate

-DOE Identifies a Substantial Amount of Improper Payments in Subsequent Years That Are Not Included in Any Years' Improper Payment Amount or Rate because it does not disclose that there are additional improper payments that are (1) not identified or that DOE's OCFO is not aware of until a later date, or (2) potential improper payments that may be identified at a later date.
+The amount of current year improper payments DOE reports in each fiscal year, as well as the improper payment rate DOE calculates based on this amount and reports in its AFRs, is not accurate or complete because it does not disclose that there are additional improper payments that are (1) not identified or that DOE's OCFO is not aware of until a later date, or (2) potential improper payments that may be identified at a later date.
 Additionally, DOE does not conduct payment recapture audits, which may identify additional improper payments that could be recovered.